Greg-R/T41EEE/README.md

 This should result in a very contained spectrum of approximately 3 kHz bandwidth.
 There may be occasional splatter, but it should be relatively rare.
 You should be able to almost yell into the microphone without causing splatter.
 Well, maybe more like loud talking.

 OK, if you got this far, the SSB transmitter is more or less adjusted, sans power amplifier, of course.
 You can go ahead and connect the power amplifier, load and/or attenuator and see how that looks.
-I see quite a bit of spectral spreading at the output of the K9HZ amplifier.
+I see quite a bit of spectral spreading at the output of the K9HZ amplifier, but thisis probably normal.

 There is another issue here.
 After all of that, is the output high enough to drive up the amplifier???
-Not sure what to do about that if it isn't.
+I'm not sure what to do about that if it isn't.
 Backing off the attenuator on the output of the QSE plus re-calibration is one possibility.

 ## Automated Calibration